Library InductiveTypes

 The singleton type unit is an inductive type:

-This vernacular command defines a new inductive type unit whose only value is tt, as we can see by checking the types of the two identifiers:
+This vernacular command defines a new inductive type unit whose only value is tt.
+We can verify the types of the two identifiers we introduce:

 The important thing about an inductive type is, unsurprisingly, that you can do induction over its values, and induction is the key to proving this theorem.
 We ask to proceed by induction on the variable x.